History of Solidarity: First Solidarity (1980–1981)

+Though opposed to the Communist government, Solidarity in its early years did not call for the replacement of the Communist economic system with capitalism.
+Most Solidarity members in the early 1980s were opposed to aspects of the Communist system such as corruption and inefficiency, and most notably called for more spending on health care, improved working conditions, and greater maternity leave.
+Solidarity was motivated by a strong sense of Polish nationalism and the Polish historian Anita Prażmowska noted: "...Polish workers who fought for free trade unions did so because they identified only with other Polish workers.
+They had no aspirations either to encourage or to speak on behalf of other workers, not even those in other Communist countries.
+Absent was any sense of internationalism, even though the Solidarity movement received support from international trade unions and workers' organisations.
+This was a very Polish organisation...".
+Both Erich Honecker of East Germany and Gustáv Husák of Czechoslovakia favored military intervention to crush Solidarity, but Leonid Brezhnev in Moscow wavered about what to do.
+Plans were drawn up in Moscow for an invasion of Poland, but were never considered to be a serious option.
+The Soviet Union was already involved in a guerrilla war in Afghanistan and it was widely believed in Moscow that an invasion would lead to another Afghan-type guerrilla war in Poland.
+Finally, a stagnating economy burdened by a heavy foreign debt load along with low oil prices led to a consensus in Moscow that the Soviet Union could literally not afford the Western sanctions that would be likely to result if Poland was invaded.

 Using strikes and other protest actions, Solidarity sought to force a change in government policies.
 In some cases, as in Bielsko-Biała, Solidarity managed to force corrupt officials of the government to lose their jobs.
 At the same time, it was careful never to use force or violence, so as to avoid giving the government any excuse to bring security forces into play.
 After 27 Bydgoszcz Solidarity members, including Jan Rulewski, were beaten up on March 19, a four-hour warning strike on March 27, involving around twelve million people, paralyzed the country.
 This was the largest strike in the history of the Eastern bloc, and it forced the government to promise an investigation into the beatings.
 This concession, and Wałęsa's agreement to defer further strikes, proved a setback to the movement, as the euphoria that had swept Polish society subsided.
 Nonetheless the Polish Communist party—the Polish United Workers' Party (PZPR)—had lost its total control over society.